-Sanofi’s adjuvanted recombinant protein vaccine candidate is based on innovative and proven manufacturing technology.
+Our adjuvanted recombinant protein COVID-19 vaccine candidate is based on innovative and proven manufacturing technology.
 It is being developed in collaboration with the US BARDA and with GSK for its pandemic adjuvant platform.

-Sanofi’s recombinant protein COVID-19 vaccine candidate uses the same technology as one of Sanofi’s seasonal influenza vaccines.
-The new candidate uses the SARS-CoV-2 virus spike protein as the vaccine antigen to help the body recognize and ideally fight off the real virus if a person becomes infected.
-The spike protein helps the coronavirus get into a person's cells, including those in the lungs.1 Here's how the process works:
+Our recombinant protein COVID-19 vaccine candidate uses the SARS-CoV-2 virus spike protein as the vaccine antigen to help the body recognize and ideally fight off the real virus if a person becomes infected.
+The spike protein helps the coronavirus get into a person's cells, including those in the lungs.1 Here's how it works: